Oil falls for third day as virus fears accelerate on U.S. warning

 Saudi Arabia’s energy minister on Tuesday said OPEC+ should not be complacent about the coronavirus.
 But Russia, key to any deal, has yet to announce its position on further curbs.

-Additional reporting by Yuka Obayashi and Alex Lawler; Editing by Marguerita Choy, David Evans and Cynthia Osterman
+Additional reporting by Yuka Obayashi and Alex Lawler; Editing by Marguerita Choy and David Evans